 To assess these narratives empirically, I distinguish between disposable income (i) of entrepreneurs versus non-entrepreneurs, and (ii) families versus non-families.
-Entrepreneurs are defined as households with business income $\neq 0$ .
+Entrepreneurs are defined as households with business income $\neq 0$.
 Families are defined as having at least one person below the age of 18 in their household.
 Appendix A provides all details.

-Entrepreneurs Figure 12 compares the steady-state densities for entrepreneurs and non-entrepreneurs.
+Entrepreneurs Figure 14 compares the steady-state densities for entrepreneurs and non-entrepreneurs.
 The x-axis indicates the level of after-tax income.
 Both distributions are right-skewed and exhibit a similar shape.
 The mode of the disposable income distribution of entrepreneurs is shifted to the right.
-Figure 13 illustrates the aggregate response of disposable income for both entrepreneurs and non-entrepreneurs.
+Figure 15 illustrates the aggregate response of disposable income for both entrepreneurs and non-entrepreneurs.
 For both entrepreneurs and non-entrepreneurs, disposable income shows a similar pattern: after a brief initial increase, it turns negative and remains below trend for approximately four years.
 While the wide credible intervals, spanning both positive and negative values, indicate uncertainty about the precise effects, the similar aggregate responses suggest that neither group benefits more from US tax policy overall.
 However, examining the distributional responses reveals distinct patterns between entrepreneurs and non-entrepreneurs.
-Figure 14 illustrates the differential impact of corporate income tax cuts on income inequality among entrepreneurs and non-entrepreneurs.
+Figure 16 illustrates the differential impact of corporate income tax cuts on income inequality among entrepreneurs and non-entrepreneurs.
+For entrepreneurs, all three inequality measures (90-10, 50-10, and 90-50 ratios) show larger initial increases compared to non-entrepreneurs.
+The 90-10 and 90-50 ratios remain elevated, indicating a persistent widening of overall and upper-half income disparities within this group.
+In contrast, the 50-10 ratio quickly returns to baseline, suggesting temporary effects on lower-half inequality.
+Non-entrepreneurs experience smaller, more volatile, and less persistent changes across all inequality measures.
+This differential response suggests that tax policy has particularly strong distributional effects among entrepreneurs.
+While the stable 50-10 ratio indicates uniform impacts on lower-income entrepreneurs, the persistently elevated 90-50 ratio reveals that higher-income entrepreneurs benefit more than those in the middle of the distribution.
+This pattern suggests that corporate tax cuts disproportionately benefit larger enterprises, while middle- and small-income entrepreneurs see less favorable outcomes.